AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Using ES-Hadoop/Use ES-Hadoop to enable Apache Spark to write data to and read data from Alibaba Cloud
         Elasticsearch.md

     -   Required Services: Spark \(2.4.5\) is one of the required services.
 Default settings are retained for other services.
     For more information, see [Create a cluster](/intl.en-US/Quick Start/Create a cluster.md).

-    **Note:** By default, 0.0.0.0/0 is specified in the internal IP address whitelist of the Elasticsearch cluster.
+    **Note:** By default, 0.0.0.0/0 is specified in the private IP address whitelist of the Elasticsearch cluster.
 You can view the whitelist configuration on the cluster security configuration page.
-If the default setting is not used, you must add the internal IP address of the EMR cluster to the whitelist.
+If the default setting is not used, you must add the private IP address of the EMR cluster to the whitelist.

-    -   For more information, see [View the cluster list and cluster details](/intl.en-US/Cluster Management/Configure clusters/View the cluster list and cluster details.md).
+    -   For more information about how to obtain the private IP address of the EMR cluster, see [View the cluster list and cluster details](/intl.en-US/Cluster Management/Configure clusters/View the cluster list and cluster details.md).
-    -   For more information about how to configure an internal IP address whitelist for access to the Elasticsearch cluster over a VPC, see [Configure a whitelist to access an Elasticsearch cluster over the Internet or a VPC](/intl.en-US/Elasticsearch Instances Management/Security/Configure a whitelist to access an Elasticsearch cluster over the Internet or a VPC.md).
+    -   For more information about how to configure the private IP address whitelist of the Elasticsearch cluster, see [Configure a whitelist to access an Elasticsearch cluster over the Internet or a VPC](/intl.en-US/Elasticsearch Instances Management/Security/Configure a whitelist to access an Elasticsearch cluster over the Internet or a VPC.md).
+The IP addresses in the whitelist can be used to access the Elasticsearch cluster over a VPC.
 3. Prepare a Java environment.
-The JDK version must be 8.0 or later.
+The JDK version must be 1.8.0 or later.

 ## Compile and run a Spark job

 1. Prepare test data.

     1. Log on to the [EMR console](https://emr.console.aliyun.com/) and obtain the IP address of the master node of the EMR cluster.
-Then, log on to the related Elastic Compute Service \(ECS\) instance over SSH.
+Then, use SSH to log on to the Elastic Compute Service \(ECS\) instance that is indicated by the IP address.

         For more information, see [Connect to the master node of an EMR cluster in SSH mode](/intl.en-US/Cluster Management/Configure clusters/Connect to a cluster/Connect to the master node of an EMR cluster in SSH mode.md).